dhruv-yadav-nitj/Flick-Finder-Content-Based-Movie-Recommender/README.md

 # Flick Finder

 This content based movie recommender application leverages the Streamlit web framework to provide an intuitive and interactive user interface for recommending movies.
-The recommendations are generated based on a pre-trained similarity model and detailed information about the movies is fetched using the TMDB API.
+The recommendations are generated based on a pre-trained similarity model and movie visuals are fetched using the TMDB API.

 ## Features